 People who work in bars or nightclubs, which is part of the entertainment industry, are often exposed to music that is louder than 100 decibels, such as thumping bass in club music.

 Construction industry workers, which also include miners and carpentry workers, are often exposed to machinery that is very loud.
 A hammer drill operates at around 115 decibels.

 Hearing loss in the manufacturing industry usually occurs within the first decade of an employee’s time in the industry.
 Around eight out of every 10 employees in this industry have some measurable hearing loss.

-Workers who suffer from hearing loss on-the-job might opt to pursue a workers compensation claim.
+Workers who suffer from hearing loss on-the-job might opt to pursue a workers comp claim.
 This can help to cover the medical costs associated with hearing loss.
 It might also help to provide partial wage replacement while you are unable to work.
 If you are facing hearing loss due to your job duties, make sure that you consider your options and learn your rights regarding what you can do.